kwest10000/demisto-demo/README.md

 # demisto-demo

-Use this docker to use a prebuilt container with this code installed
+This docker is a prebuilt container with this code installed

-# Run existing docker
 docker pull k1west2/demisto-api

 # Build your own docker